 Video Editor: Sandeep Suman

-(This story was first published on 29 November 2021 and has been updated and republished from The Quint's archives in light of Elon Musk sealing a deal to acquire Twitter for $44 billion.)
+(This story was first published on 29 November 2021 and has been reposted from The Quint's archives in light of Elon Musk completing his takeover of Twitter for $44 billion on 28 October 2022.

 Twitter Chief Executive Officer (CEO) Parag Agrawal's future at the social media platform is suddenly in doubt after Tesla CEO Elon Musk's $44 billion takeover of the company, sealed on Monday, 25 April.